Endemic (epidemiology): Mathematical determination

-In this way, the infection neither dies out nor does the number of infected people increase exponentially but the infection is said to be in an endemic steady state.
+In this way, the infection neither dies out, nor does the number of infected people increase exponentially.
 An infection that starts as an epidemic will eventually either die out (with the possibility of it resurging in a theoretically predictable cyclical manner) or reach the endemic steady state, depending on a number of factors, including the virulence of the disease and its mode of transmission.

-If a disease is in an endemic steady state in a population, the relation above allows us to estimate the R0 (an important parameter) of a particular infection.
+If a disease is in an endemic steady state in a population, the relation above allows the basic reproduction number (R0) of a particular infection to be estimated.
 This in turn can be fed into a mathematical model for the epidemic.
 Based on the reproduction number, we can define the epidemic waves, such as the first wave, second wave, etc. for COVID-19 in different regions and countries.

 Misuse

-While it might be common to say that AIDS is endemic in some countries, meaning that it is regularly found in an area, this is a use of the word in its etymological, rather than epidemiological or ecological, form.

-Some in the public wrongly assume that endemic COVID-19 means the disease would necessarily be mild.
+It has been claimed that endemic COVID-19 implies that the disease severity would be mild.
+However, endemicity has no inherent relationship with disease severity.
 Endemic COVID-19 could be mild if previously acquired immunity reduces the risk of death and disability during future infections, but in itself endemicity only means that there will be a steady, predictable number of sick people.